-I had a set of paperback books I know I’ve mentioned on Teleport City before, that I got from Troll Book Order one month at school and had relatively plain black covers, each with a picture of a different famous monster on it denoting the topic of the book.
+I had a set of paperback books I got from Troll Book Order one month at school that had relatively plain black covers, each with a picture of a different famous monster on it denoting the topic of the book.
 Vampires, werewolves, and mummies each had a volume, as did science fiction and space monsters.
 It was within their pages that I first learned about the monsters I hadn’t seen yet on late night television: the ghoulish Count Orlok from Nosferatu, the disturbing somnambulist of The Cabinet of Dr. Caligari (those books also taught me the word “somnambulist,” of which I was particularly proud in second grade), the nightmarish version of Frankenstein’s monster from Hammer’s Curse of Frankenstein, the weird helmeted aliens of The Mysterians, and the story of the night Orson Welles sent radio listening Americans into a state of mass hysteria.

 The Eve of the War

 My parents let me listen to my new cassette on the way home.
 I sat in the back seat of the car, enraptured.
 When we got home, I dashed to my room, slid the cassette into the little Realistic brand tape recorder I’d received as a gift one Yule and listened to the entire broadcast again, this time with the lights out and the darkness of night leaving nothing in existence except me and the tinny sound of Orson Welles and his crew of actors contesting with a Martian invasion, weathering the destruction of Grovers Mill, New Jersey (a location decided upon by the most scientific of methods: Orson Welles, when writing the script, threw a dart at a map to determined where the first Martians would land), and constantly interrupting the music of Ramon Raquello and His Orchestra, live from the Meridian Room at the Park Plaza Hotel in Manhattan.